MislavJaksic/SAP-ABAP-Development/SmartForms/README.md

 ## SmartForms

-SmartForms are used for the same purpose as SAPscript, they specify how text is printed onto a piece of paper.
-SmartFroms have better graphics and their programs are smaller and more modular.
+SmartForms are used for the same purpose as SAPscript, they specify what will be printed onto a piece of paper.
+SmartFroms have a better graphical design interface and their programs are smaller and more modular.
 SmartForms are made up from three
 elements: form, style and print program.